 TGbe editor: Add the following paragraphs after the sixth paragraph

+(#11586)The Recommendation Partial Virtual Bitmap present subfield is set to 1 to indicate the presence of the Recommendation Partial Virtual Bitmap field in the Multi-Link Traffic Indication element.
+Otherwise, it is set to 0.

+(#11586) The Recommendation Partial Virtual Bitmap field, when present, contains 8n/8 bits, where n is the number of bits that correspond to the AIDs of the non-AP MLDs and STAs and are set to 1 in the traffic indication virtual bitmap, counting from the bit numbered k of the traffic indication virtual bitmap, in the Partial Virtual Bitmap subfield of the TIM element that is included in the Beacon frame with the Multi-Link Traffic Indication element.
+Bit number o of the Recommendation Partial Virtual Bitmap field corresponds to the same AID as the o-th bit that is set to 1 in the traffic indication virtual bitmap, counting from the bit numbered k of the traffic indication virtual bitmap.
+The last 8n/8-n bits of the field shall be set to 0.

 TGbe editor: Change the seventh paragraph as follows

 The Per-Link Traffic Indication List field is defined in Figure 9-1002ap (Per-Link Traffic Indication List field format).
 The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap sub-fields that correspond to the AIDs of the non-AP MLDs and STAs starting from the bit numbered k of the traffic indication virtual bitmap or the AID bitmap.
-The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs and STAs and set to 1, counting from the bit numbered k of:
+When the Recommendation Partial Virtual Bitmap field is not present, the Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs and STAs and set to 1, counting from the bit numbered k of:

 the traffic indication virtual bitmap in the Partial Virtual Bitmap subfield of the TIM element that is included in a Beacon frame with the Multi-Link Traffic Indication element